Mercury-HPC/Mercury-HPC.github.io/documentation.md

 ### Interface

-Typically, the first step before being able to use the Mercury layer is to initialize the NA interface and select an underlying plugin that will be used by the upper layers.
+Typically, the first step consists of initializing the NA interface and selecting an underlying plugin that will be used.
 Initializing the NA interface with a specified `info_string` results in the creation of a new `na_class_t` object.
 Please refer to the [available plugins](#available-plugins) section for more information on the `info_string` format.
 Additionally, it is possible to specify whether the